edgorman/RecipeDex/backend/README.md

 Get a bearer token from frontend

-To make requests to local endpoints run
+To make requests to local endpoints run:

 ```bash
 make backend-run-service